deepset-ai/haystack/proposals/text/2170-pydantic-dataclasses.md

 <!--
-NOTE: this RFC was imported from a different process and is not compliant with the RFC template.
-Do not use it as a reference for new RFCs.
+NOTE: this document was imported from a different process and is not compliant with the proposal template.
+Do not use it as a reference for new proposals.
 -->
 - Start Date: 2021-10-14
 - Proposal PR: n/a